StreamedLine/StreamedLine.github.io/_posts/2016-10-19-write_that_code.markdown

 ---
 layout: post
-title:  "Write that Code"
+title:      "Writing Code is Learning"
-date:   2016-10-19 15:12:36 +0000
+date:       2016-10-19 11:12:36 -0400
+permalink:  write_that_code
 ---

 In the past few years, I've been spending most of my available time writing or learning how write code.
 Most of my learning came from actually writing the code.
 Reading books and following tutorials showed me best-practices and techniques, but the actual writing of code is what really taught me what I know.
-It has helped me develop a sense of when the code I'm writing is clean and when it is dirty.
+It has helped me develop a sense of when the code I'm writing is clean and when it is messy.

 It's only when I actually worked on my own projects (where I would sometimes have to write and rewrite again) that I noticed how code can get entangled and trip over itself.